-If it is proposed that any part of the eligible installation (e.g., boiler room, fuel store, flue, access roads and associated elements) will use an existing structure, the design report will make a specific opinion on whether a change of use is required.
+If it is proposed that any part of the eligible installation will use an existing structure, the design report will make a specific opinion on whether a change of use is required.

 The Design Report will confirm the proposed design takes into account any conditions cited in any relevant, existing Planning Permission.